reecevela/webpack-boilerplate/README.md

 - npm i
 - npm run deploy

-And you're hosted on github!
+And your page is live on GitHub pages!
+Only five steps!